Innoslate Scripting Guide

 The Innoslate simulator can help conduct tabletop exercises, and develop standard operating procedures, and Concepts of Operations.
 These applications simulate how users may respond to different events and how the system reacts to the user’s input.
 As such, scripts to prompt the user for input have also been provided.
 This table below shows the prompt script methods and their purpose.

-Note these prompts may only be used with the discrete event simulator.
+Note these prompts may only be used with the Discrete Event Simulator.
 If these prompts are enabled during a Monte Carlo simulation the user will receive an error message.

 An example of using this prompt is shown.
 The prompt method automatically returns the “response” variable to the script, so that the user only needs to use the onEnd(response) function call.